Dmitriy-NkV/File-Mover/README.md

 - By name (with regex support);
 - All files.

+> [!Note]
-You can add exceptions to each rule.
+> You can add exceptions to each rule.

+> [!WARNING]
-If you are working inside a folder and sorting into its subfolders, add all target folders to each other as exceptions.
+> If you are working inside a folder and sorting into its subfolders, add all target folders to each other as exceptions.
 This will avoid cyclical checks.

-When the main window is closed, the program is automatically minimized to the tray.
-Use it to restore the program or permanently close it.
+**When the main window is closed, the program is automatically minimized to the tray.
+Use it to restore the program or permanently close it.**

 ## Requirments
-The program requires the C++17 standard and Qt6 to compile.
+**The program requires the C++17 standard and Qt6 to compile.**

 ## Commit Description
 | Name     | Description                                                     |